mjg211/ph2rand/cran-comments.md

   See 'Writing portable packages' in the 'Writing R Extensions' manual.

-Appears to be a local install issue as it does not occur on Windows server and none of the detected symbols are actually called.
+Appears to be a local install issue as it does not occur via R-hub or win builder tests and none of the detected symbols are actually called.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.